jundalisay/sp/content/en/research/indian/gospel/chapter-16.md

 ---
-title: "With The Devotees At Dakshineswar (II)"
+heading: "Chapter 16"
+title: "Chaitanya's exalted state"
 c: "indigo"
-heading: "Chapter 16"
-weight: 66
+weight: 135
+author: M
+icon: M
 description: ""
 ---

 Sunday, December 9, 1883

-## Chaitanya's exalted state

 SRI RAMAKRISHNA was seated on the small couch in his room with Adhar, Manomohan, Rakhal , M., Harish, and other devotees.
 It was about two o' clock in the afternoon.
 The Master was describing to them the exalted state of Sri Chaitanya.